 Including hemp seeds in your diet can help reduce your risk of cardiovascular diseases.
-The seeds are rich in amino acid arginine, which produces nitric oxide (a gas molecule that relaxes and dilates the blood vessels in the body).
-This results in lowered blood pressure, hence, reduced risk of cardiovascular diseases.
-The arginine in the seeds can also help reduce the C-reactive protein in your body which is linked to heart diseases.
+The sources are rich in the amino acid arginine, which produces nitric oxide (a gas molecule that relaxes and dilates the blood vessels in the body).
+This results in lowered blood pressure, reducing cardiovascular disease risk.
+The arginine in the seeds can also help reduce the C-reactive protein in your body, which is linked to heart diseases.

 Acne and atopic dermatitis can be triggered by chronic inflammation, which hemp seeds can counter thanks to compounds such as omega-3.
 And while acne has other potential dietary causes, research has linked omega-3 deficiency to the skin condition.
-Therefore, by consuming industrial hemp seeds, you can fight acne on two fronts: by reducing inflammation and keeping omega-3 levels high enough to prevent the condition.
+Therefore, consuming industrial hemp seeds can fight acne on two fronts: reducing inflammation and keeping omega-3 levels high enough to prevent the disease.

-For a smooth digestion process, you need to add fiber to your diet.
-Hemp seeds are rich in insoluble fiber which adds bulk to stool.
-This helps food and waste pass smoothly through your gut, reducing the risks of conditions such as constipation, bowel blockage, or diabetes.
+You need to add fiber to your diet for a smooth digestion process.
+Hemp seeds are rich in insoluble fiber, which adds bulk to stool.
+This helps food and waste pass smoothly through your gut, reducing the risks of constipation, bowel blockage, or diabetes.
 To enjoy this health benefit, ensure your hemp seeds aren’t dehulled.

 What Else Can Industrial Hemp Seeds Do?

 Apart from improving your health, hemp seeds can also be used to create environmentally friendly fuel.
-Hemp oil extracted from the seeds boasts a 97% rate of conversion into biodiesel and can be used to power any conventional diesel engine.
+Hemp oil extracted from the seeds boasts a 97% conversion rate into biodiesel and can be used to power any conventional diesel engine.